Division of Pediatric Surgery

 Andre Hebra, MD

-Dr. Hebra has received numerous awards and honors in his career, including the Medal of honorary civilian service from the U.S. Navy for work during hurricane Hugo in 1989.
+Dr. Hebra has received numerous awards and honors in his career, including the Medal for honorary civilian service from the U.S. Navy for work during hurricane Hugo in 1989.
 He has received several awards for excellence in teaching of medical students and residents.
 He has also received the Golden Apple Award from the students of the College of Medicine at MUSC.
 As a student, he was an invited guest of the American College of Surgeons and also became a member of the Alpha-Omega-Alpha honorary society.
 He has received awards for original basic science and clinical research.
 He is still active in grant supported research projects.
-He has had more than 90 publications of peer-reviewed scientific articles and book chapters.
+He has had more than 90 publications of peer-reviewed scientific articles and several book chapters.
 He is a member of numerous medical societies, including the American Pediatric Surgical Association, American Academy of Pediatrics, American College of Surgeons, and Society of American Gastrointestinal Endoscopic Surgeons.
 He has been a guest speaker to numerous scientific organizations nationally and abroad.

 Dr. Hebra has devoted his professional career to the care of children with great emphasis on the use of advanced minimally invasive techniques, including robotic surgery.
 He has been a pioneer in the development and improvement of minimal access surgical techniques, particularly for the treatment of congenital chest anomalies such as pectus excavatum and carinatum.
 MUSC Children's Hospital was recently designated as a destination center for pectus surgery, thanks to Dr. Hebra's contributions in the field.
 Dr. Hebra has always demonstrated a great commitment to excellence in patient care and dedication to teaching residents and medical students.